zapdos26/python-zapdosbot/README.md

    * Optional Silent Option for Timeouts

    * Emote Ignore List.
-Add emotes which the emote protection ignores
+Add emotes which the emote protection ignores.

    * Customizable Whitelist.
 Whitelist words/links to not contribute to chat protection

    * Customizable Blackist.
 Blacklist words to be timed out.
 Supports wildcards (* and ?)